MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer.md

 ### Sign in to different accounts

-When you install OneLake file explorer, you can choose which account to sign-in with.
+When you install OneLake file explorer, you can choose which account to sign in with.
 To switch accounts, right-click the OneLake icon in the Windows notification area, select **Account**, and then **Sign Out**.
-Signing out exits OneLake file explorer and pause the sync.
+Signing out exits OneLake file explorer and pauses the sync.
 To sign in with another account, start OneLake file explorer again and choose the desired account.

 When you sign in with another account, you see the list of workspaces and items refresh in OneLake file explorer.
-If you continue to workspaces associated with the previous account, you can manually refresh the view by selecting **Sync from OneLake**.
-Those workspaces are inaccessible while you're signed into a different account.
+If you navigate to workspaces associated with the previous account, you can manually refresh the view by selecting **Sync from OneLake**.
+Those workspaces are inaccessible while you're signed in to a different account.

 ### Offline support